jlaydevant/Binary-Equilibrium-Propagation/README.md

 	iii) Loads the dataset depending on the dataset specified by the command line.

-	iv) Builds the network with Network_fc.py or Network_conv.py.
+	iv) Builds the network with Network.py.

 	v) Trains the network and tests it over epochs and store training data in the dedicated files.